MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/budget-bid-strategies.md

 Microsoft Advertising will always respect your overall budget limit, but if you want greater control over your bids while using Maximize Clicks, you can also set a maximum CPC (cost per click).
 This is an optional limit you can set to make sure that Microsoft Advertising never pays more than a certain amount for each individual click.

-> [!NOTE]
-> The MaxClicks bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns.

 ### <a name="maxconversions"></a>MaxConversions
 With the MaxConversions bid strategy, you don't need to set ad group or keyword bids.
 Microsoft Advertising automatically sets your bids in real time to get as many conversions as possible within your budget.

 Microsoft Advertising will always respect your overall budget limit, but if you want greater control over your bids while using Maximize Conversions, you can also set a maximum CPC (cost per click).
 This is an optional limit you can set to make sure that Microsoft Advertising never pays more than a certain amount for each individual click.

 You need to have conversion tracking (a UET tag and a conversion goal) set up (offline conversions are supported too) in order to use the Maximize Conversions bid strategy.
 If your campaign falls below 15 conversions over any 30-day period, Maximize Conversions will stop optimizing your bids.
 If this happens with regularity, we recommend switching to a different bid strategy.

-> [!NOTE]
-> The MaxConversions bid strategy is available for Dynamic Search Ads and Search campaigns.
-All of your target locations must be within Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and/or United States.

 ### <a name="maxconversionvalue"></a>MaxConversionValue
 [Smart shopping campaigns](smart-shopping-campaigns.md) use the Maximize Conversion Value bid strategy (where Microsoft Advertising automatically sets your bids in real time to maximize total conversion value within your budget) and automated targeting to maximize overall revenue numbers with an option to define return on ad spend (ROAS) targets.